mbienkowsk/wut-thesis-typst/README.md

 # WUT diploma thesis template

-The official template for writing thesis at the Warsaw University of Technology.
+Official template for writing thesis at the Warsaw University of Technology.
 The template should accomodate all faculties.

 ## Usage